George Edward Mitchell

-George Edward Mitchell (March 3, 1781 - June 28, 1832) was an American physician and politician who served two terms in the United States House of Representatives from Maryland from 1823 to 1827.
+George Edward Mitchell (March 3, 1781 - June 28, 1832) was an American medical doctor and politician who served two terms in the United States House of Representatives from Maryland from 1823 to 1827.

 Biography

 Born at present-day Elkton, Maryland, Mitchell completed preparatory studies and graduated from the medical department of the University of Pennsylvania in Philadelphia on June 5, 1805.
 He practiced medicine in Elkton from 1806 to 1812.
 He was elected to the Maryland House of Delegates in 1808, and served as member of the executive council of Maryland, and as president of the council from 1809 to 1812.

-War of 1812

 He served in the War of 1812 with the Third Maryland Artillery, and resigned June 1, 1821.

-Battle of Fort Oswego in the War of 1812

-The American armed forces deduced that a British raiding force was going to attack Fort Oswego.
-The British raiders would number 500 soldiers, 400 marines, 200 sailors, and 8 warships.
-The American high command sent George Edward Mitchell to man the fort and try to repel the British.
-Mitchell arrived at the fort with 242 regulars, 200 militia, and 25 sailors.
-Mitchell noticed that there was a village full of innocent civilians on the opposite bank.
-Mitchell did not want the village to be harmed by the British.
-But he did not have enough men to defend both the fort and the village.
-So Mitchell used deception by ordering his men to set up many tents near the village on the other bank to give the illusion that there was a great military presence defending the village, so then the British raiders will avoid the village and only attack the fort.
-After setting countless numbers of tents next to the village.

-Mitchell also used another form of deception.
-To make his numbers look overwhelming, Mitchell marched his army in full view of the British fleet and then marched secretly back to his fort out of view a few times in an attempt to trick the British into believing the Americans were gaining reinforcements.